delmaralmeida/Ruby-Exercises/README.md

 - This exercise outputs a string in 20 rows to display a pattern
 - Each row will have the first letter shifted to the end of the string
 - Ex: "RRGGYYKK" will return "RGGYYKKR" in the first row

+### Guessing Game
+- This exercise generates a random number between 1-10 and waits for the user to guess it
+- The user can try to guess at least 3 times
+- After submitting input, the user receives feedback if it was right or wrong